List of Trinity College Dublin student organisations: Publications

-Trinity College's student publications range from the serious to the satirical.
-All student publications are administered by the Dublin University Publications Committee (often known as 'Pubs') who maintain and administer the Publications room (located in House 6) and all the associated equipment needed to publish its newspapers and magazines.
+Trinity College's student publications are administered by the Dublin University Publications Committee (often known as 'Pubs') who maintain and administer the Publications room (located in House 6).

 Trinity News is Ireland's oldest student newspaper having been first printed in 1947 and being in regular circulation since 1953.
 It is published on a fortnightly basis producing 12 issues in total during the academic year.
-The paper has won a number of Irish Student Media Awards in the past, winning each of the "Newspaper of the Year", "Editor of the Year" and "Journalist of the Year" numerous times.
+The paper has won a number of Irish Student Media Awards in the past, including the "Newspaper of the Year", "Editor of the Year" and "Journalist of the Year".

 The University Times is Trinity's newer student newspaper.
 Founded in 2009, it was named Irish Student Newspaper of the Year in its first year, an award won by Trinity News in the three previous years.
 It is funded by Trinity College Dublin Students' Union but its Editorial Committee makes editorial decisions independently of the Union.
 It replaced the University Record.

 Student magazines in publication include The Piranha (satirical), Tuathal (Irish-language magazine produced by An Cumann Gaelach which has been nominated for Irish Society Publication of the Year) the generalist TCD Miscellany (one of Ireland's oldest magazines), the arts-orientated Icarus (magazine) and the film magazine Trinity Film Review.
 Other publications supported by the Dublin University Publications Committee include the Student Economic Review, which is a journal produced and organised by students of Economics, the Law Review and the Trinity Student Medical Journal as well as The Attic which is a collection of student writing produced by the Dublin University Literary Society, and The (Renegade) Rant and Rave, a literary criticism magazine.
-Older titles, no longer in publication, include Central Review, Trinity Intellectual Times, the Afro-Caribbean Journal, Harlot, Evoke, and Alternate.